-Control bleeding and wash the area of the bite with soap and water.
+Control bleeding and wash the area of the wound with soap and water.

-Download and fill out the Report of Possible Rabies Exposure PDF form.
+Download and complete the Report of Possible Rabies Exposure PDF form.

 Seek medical attention immediately.